estornes/jquery.cssify/README.md

 # jquery.cssify

-by Héctor Ayestarán

 A jQuery plugin (1.5+).
-Automatically creates empty CSS rules from HTML code.
+Automatically creates empty CSS rules from HTML code and sends them to your console.
+Makes the mark-up job faster.

 Javascript code